tinko26/ao/docs/api/src/ao_sys_xc32_pic32_uart/ao_uart_2.h.md

 extern ao_recv_t ao_uart_out_2;
 ```

-The object used by the driver to receive outbound data from the application.
+The object used to receive outbound data from the application.

 ## `ao_uart_task_2`